ULCH20020 - Post-intermediate Mandarin Chinese (HSK 4)

 - Timetable: Timetable for the course

 This course aims to further develop reading, speaking, writing and listening skills practised in ULCH20010.
 It emphasises communication and comprehension, but also builds on the grammar base acquired in previous courses.
 Class tests and assignments ensure that you keep abreast of your work and consolidate and review earlier material.
-This is also the starting level in learning Mandarin Chinese for Cantonese speakers.

 Upon successful completion of the course, students should be able to: